 The review form:

-The progress review form is available through the link below.
+The progress review form is built into the student record system.

 What happens next?

 - After your meeting your lead supervisor will complete an additional part of the form with their comments on your progress so far.
-This is then sent via email to your second supervisor for comment and agreement.
+This is then sent to your second supervisor for comment and agreement and so on until all supervisors have had the chance to see the report.

-- Once the form has been completed by both supervisors it will then be emailed to you so that you can read over the comments and indicate that you have read and understood the outcome of your review.
+- Once the form has been completed by all supervisors it will then become available to you so that you can read over the comments and indicate that you have read and understood the outcome of your review.

-- Once you have indicated your agreement on the online form a final pdf of the full form will be emailed to you and the report is automatically sent back to the PG Office so that it can be added to your record.
+- Once you have indicated your agreement on the online form a final version of the full form will be added to your record.

-Your thesis is submitted for examination to the College of Humanities and Social Sciences (CHSS) Postgraduate Office (PGO) based on the first floor of the David Hume Tower.
+Your thesis is submitted for examination to the College of Humanities and Social Sciences (CHSS) Postgraduate Office (PGO) based in 57 George Square.
 What you need to do:

 - Guidance on the examination process - this document provides a timeline of the whole process for you from completing your intention to submit forms right through to registering for graduation.